Skip to content

 1. In the case we have multiple pipes in our model, we may want to selectively evaluate each pipe, thus we use the select_pipes method to disable every pipe except "ner".

-2. We use the pipe method to run the "ner" component on the validation dataset.
-This method is similar to the __call__ method of EDS-NLP components, but it is used to run a component on a list of spaCy Docs.
+3. We use the pipe method to run the "ner" component on the validation dataset.
+This method is similar to the __call__ method of EDS-NLP components, but it is used to run a component on a list of Docs.
+This is also equivalent to

 Full example